Dave Brubeck: Ancestry and early life

 Brubeck had paternal Swiss ancestry (the family surname was originally Brodbeck), and his maternal grandparents were English and German.
 He was born on December 6, 1920, in Concord, California, and grew up in the rural town of Ione, California.
 His father, Peter Howard "Pete" Brubeck, was a cattle rancher.
 His mother, Elizabeth (née Ivey), had studied piano in England under Myra Hess and intended to become a concert pianist.
 She taught piano for extra money.

 Brubeck did not intend to become a musician, although his two older brothers, Henry and Howard, were already on that track.
 Brubeck did, however, take lessons from his mother.
 He could not read music during these early lessons, attributing the difficulty to poor eyesight, but "faked" his way through well enough that his deficiency went mostly unnoticed.

-Planning to work with his father on their ranch, Brubeck entered the liberal arts college College of the Pacific in Stockton, California, in 1938 to study veterinary science.
+Planning to work with his father on their ranch, Brubeck entered liberal arts College of the Pacific in Stockton, California, in 1938 to study veterinary science.
 He switched his major to music at the urging of the head of zoology at the time, Dr. Arnold, who told him, "Brubeck, your mind's not here.
 It's across the lawn in the conservatory.
 Please go there.
 Stop wasting my time and yours."
 Later, Brubeck was nearly expelled when one of his music professors discovered that he was unable to sight-read.
 Several others came forward to his defense, however, arguing that his ability to write counterpoint and harmony more than compensated, and demonstrated his skill with music notation.
-The college was still concerned, but agreed to allow Brubeck to graduate after he promised never to teach piano.
+The college was still concerned, but agreed to allow Brubeck to graduate after he promised never to teach.